rizome-dev/rizome/README.md

 ```

 The `init` command now provides an interactive template selection interface.
 You can choose from saved templates or create a new one on the fly.

+By default, all RIZOME.md files and the corresponding sync'd PROVIDER.md files have a Current Date comment pinned to the top; all `rizome` commands update this tag, making it simple to inject context about the current date for research purposes.

 ### `rizome tmpl`